 Safety Issues: Any problems with the building should be reported immediately to Elena Kolomiets in PLPM Rm 202 (Lab) or 320 (Office).
-Accidents or injuries should be reported IMMEDIATELY to both your supervisor and to Karen Hodges (PLPM Room 319).
+Accidents or injuries should be reported IMMEDIATELY to both your supervisor and to Ms. Sonya Bouse (Business, PLPM Room 319).
 Graduate students will be expected to use good lab safety (using fume hoods, wearing gloves, etc.).
 Please do not wear gloves or lab coats in non-lab areas (elevators, restrooms; mail/copy rooms. etc.).
 Pesticide usage is NOT allowed in the PLPM Building!!
-Any pest problems should be reported to the business office.
+Any pest problems should be reported to the administrative office.

 Equipment: Equipment in the building is for business use, although phones can be used for personal local calls and e-mail can be used for personal business.
-Our copy machines require a code before you can use them and the charge will be assigned to the code.
+Copy machines and faxes for personal use can be found in the library.

 Parking: The department does not have parking allocations available for graduate students.
 Student parking can be obtained through Parking, Traffic and Transit.
+Lot74 is the most preferred parking lot for access to PLPM building.